staticallyio/statically/_pages/network.md

 *   **Development CDN** `?env=dev`

-    You can use Staticaly as a Development CDN, it means Staticaly CDN will cache files only for **24 hour**.
+    You can use Staticaly as a Development CDN, it means Staticaly CDN will cache files only for **5 minutes**.
 Development CDN will works when you set up `?env=dev` query string on the URL.

     *   Example: `https://cdn.staticaly.com/jquery/jquery-dist/master/dist/jquery.min.js?env=dev`